Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Let’s discuss each category in detail.

-Canada has always been a favourite among foreign travellers searching for natural attractions, bustling cities, and cultural tours.
-Tourism is still one of the few approved reasons for temporary entry in the new policy.
+Canada has always been a favourite among foreign travellers seeking natural attractions, bustling cities, and cultural experiences.
+Tourism remains one of the few approved reasons for temporary entry under the new policy.

 What’s Allowed: